-PONToon Online Exhibition:
+PONToon Online Exhibition

 PONToon is a three and a half year project, led by The University of Portsmouth, CCI, which officially began 7th June 2017, with a total budget of €5.8 million and 11 UK and French partners.
 Approximately €1.5 million total budget to UoP, 69% grant funded, 31% partner contribution.
+The project has now supported over 1600 women into training or employment in digital skills.